Fifth Circle Audio

 What makes the "Fifth Circle" Sound?

 The pleasing sound you will hear on your recording is created through a wide range of reasons.
 First, we use some of the highest quality gear on the market.
-This includes the use of Microphones, Pre-Amplifiers, Consoles, Mastering Effects, and recorders.
+This includes the use of Microphones, Pre-Amplifiers, Converters, and Mastering Effects.
+When it comes to mix and master your recording, FCA's monitoring is stellar.
+When you can hear everything in the mix, the quality gets that much higher.
 All of our engineers are also highly trained and experienced in the recording and post-production of acoustic music.
 All of our engineers are also either current performing musicians or former musicians.
 When you combine their lifetime exposure to the music and technical experiences, you will receive a stellar result.

 How Far in Advance do I have to book?